AuroraTeam/docs.aurora-launcher.ru/docs/en/basic/demon.md

 Description=launcher Server

 [Service]
-# Specify the path where your Launch Server is located
+# Specify the path where your Launcher Server is located
 ExecStart=/home/LauncherServer-linux
 Restart=always
 RestartSec=10